Al-Azdi al-Humaydi

-Abu Abd Allah Muhammad ibn Abi Nasr Futuh ibn Abd Allah ibn Futuh ibn Humayd ibn Yasil, most commonly known as al-Humaydi Al-saboni, was an Andalusian scholar of history and Islamic studies of Arab origin.
+Abu Abd Allah Muhammad ibn Abi Nasr Futuh ibn Abd Allah ibn Futuh ibn Humayd ibn Yasil (1029–1095), most commonly known as al-Humaydi, was an Andalusian scholar of history and Islamic studies of Arab origin.

 Life

 Humaydi's family belonged to the Arab Azd tribe from Yemen.
 According to the Encyclopedia of Islam, his father was born in al-Rusafa, a suburb of Córdoba.
 Due to civil strife at the time, Humaydi's father moved to the island of Majorca, where Humaydi was born in c.
 1029AD.

 While in Spain, Humaydi was a student of Ibn 'Abd al-Barr and both a student and friend of Ibn Hazm, from whom Humaydi took his Zahirite views in Muslim jurisprudence.
 Due to persecution of Zahirites in Al-Andalus by the rival Malikites at the time, Humaydi fled from Spain for good in 1056.
 Initially, he went to Mecca and performed the Muslim pilgrimage before traveling to Tunisia, Egypt and Damascus to pursue Hadith studies.
 Like many scholars of that field, Humaydi frequently worked with manuscripts written in different eras and was thus an outstanding scholar in the fields of history, Arabic grammar and lexicography as well.

 Eventually, Humaydi settled down in Baghdad, where the Zahirite rite had once been the official law of the land.
 While not enjoying state sponsorship, his views did receive tolerance as opposed to the outright persecution from which Humaydi had escaped.
 He died in the city in 1095.